Open NowBusinessRound 2

 What activities are funded?

-Purchase and/or installation of eligible ADS-B-OUT, ADS-B EC, ADS-B-IN, or ADS-B-IN and OUT equipment in registered aircraft, subject to the program rules and purchase date requirements.
+Purchase and/or installation of eligible ADS-B-OUT, ADS-B EC, ADS-B-IN, or ADS-B-IN and OUT equipment in registered aircraft, including eligible upgrades from earlier equipment.

 6